-While it was controversial at the time, this is one Google algorithm update that is, in fact, helping users find the content they need and is helping to make the internet a more trustworthy, informative place.
+While it was controversial at the time, the goal of this Google algorithm update is, in fact, to help users find content they can rely on, and avoid low quality information.
+In short, it is helping to make the internet a more trustworthy, informative place.
 With this in mind, how can you ensure your website adheres to the Medic update and to Google’s guidelines?

-Take a look at our complete guide to optimising your health, fitness or medical website in this post-Google Medic landscape.
+Take a look at our guide to optimising your website in this post-Google Medic landscape.

 What is the Google Medic update?